• Skip to primary navigation

 How to Make Low-Sodium Egg Drop Soup

-For anyone on a low sodium diet, you can still enjoy your favorite Chinese egg drop soup by making a couple of easy adjustments.
-And it tastes way better!
-Start by making or buying your own organic unsalted chicken stock.
 And if you want to add crispy wonton strips, make your own from scratch and either reduce the salt called for in the recipe or leave it out altogether.
 Then adjust the seasoning to your specific dietary needs with any of these low-sodium heart-healthy options and suggestions below:

-• Reduce the ¼ teaspoon of Himalayan salt called for in the recipe to ⅛ teaspoon
+Make it 100% salt-free or reduce the ¼ teaspoon of Himalayan salt called for in the recipe to ⅛ teaspoon.

-• Do not use regular table salt (it contains a slightly higher % of sodium than other salts including Himalayan, Celtic, or other sea salts, and Kosher salt)
+Do not use regular table salt (it contains a slightly higher % of sodium than other salts, including Himalayan, Celtic, or other sea salts, and Kosher salt)

 • ¼ teaspoon Morton's table salt = 590mg